flintoftid/aegboxts/ReadMe.md

 simulation tools.
 The test-cases were designed with to be representative of typical Electromagnetic Compatibility ([EMC][]) applications and are therefore of particular utility for validating tools for use in this application area.
-The test suite was primarily developed in the [Department of Electronics][] at the [University of York][] and has been used and developed in a number of large research programmes (see [Credits][#credits] below).
+The test suite was primarily developed in the [Department of Electronic Engineering][] at the [University of York][] and has been used and developed in a number of large research programmes (see [Credits][#credits] below).

 ## Test suite features